Southeast Attack Squadron (SAS)

 d.
 Appendix A shall contain examples of classes and their maximum deck and stringer hard area.
 In cases where there are questions, the drawing shall be final.

-be skinned with balsa no thicker than 1/32” and shall not be constructed so
+hull areas shall be skinned with balsa no thicker than 1/32” and shall not be

 13. Bilge keels shall be no more than 3/8” wide measured at the hull surface, and shall extend no more than 3/8” out from the hull surface.
 They shall be constructed to scale in number, and relatively to scale in length, shape and location.

-be constructed of any material.
-At any given point along a ship, any
+surfaces may be constructed of any material.
+At any given point along a

 a.
 Weather Deck: The uppermost deck exposed to the weather that has the forward most gun of the highest caliber mounted on the ship.
 On a ship without guns, it is the uppermost deck exposed to the weather at the bow of the ship.
 The weather deck may be no more than 3/8” thick.
 There may be only one weather deck at any given section along the hull.
 In the case of aircraft carriers, the hanger deck is considered the weather deck.